snowmanunderwater/gists_api/README.md

 It's just one file, common.

-**BUT** to date, if you want use calls that required authentication, you must put your GitHub token in file called 'TOKEN'.
+**BUT** to date, if you want to use calls that required authentication, you must put your GitHub token in file called 'TOKEN'.

 I am thinking of improvement.